econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

 Press enter to initialize (or obtain) the market.
 Market does not exist yet, creating one...
 EVENT SUMMARY: MarketRegistrationEvent
-  * Base Type (unit of lots): 0x...::example_apt::ExampleAPT
+  * Base Type (unit of lots): 0x...::example_apt::ExampleRocket
-  * Quote Type (unit of ticks): 0x...::example_usdc::ExampleUSDC Market ID: 4
+  * Quote Type (unit of ticks): 0x...::example_poop::ExamplePoop Market ID: 4
 TRANSACTIONS EXECUTED (first-to-last):
   * Create a new market: 0xc349ace5607dc230bce9299c87ce3ce5e5d4df28338ed09026cb83d0fe5aa4f9
 There are no open orders on this market right now.
 ```

-In this case, the market did not exist for the pair of faucet currencies (`ExampleAPT` and `ExampleUSDC`) that we deployed.
+In this case, the market did not exist for the pair of faucet currencies (`ExampleRocket` and `ExamplePoop`) that we deployed.
 Only one market can exist per unique configuration so once it's created here, it won't be created again in future runs.
 Instead it'll be detected as existing via a view function, and then re-used from thereafter.
 There don't appear to be any open orders on this brand-new market which makes a lot of sense!